Pontoffel Pock, Where Are You?: Plot

 In Casbahmopolis, Pontoffel sees a procession for Neefa Feefa, a famous "eyeball dancer", and the two fall in love.
-Pontoffel follows her to the palace where she dances for the king.
-Pontoffel promises his piano can take them anywhere, and they are pursued and surrounded by the palace guards, one of whom breaks the Homing Pigeon Switch off the piano upon hearing Pontoffel's attempt of its use for escape.
+Pontoffel sneaks into the palace where he finds her dancing for the king and promises his piano can take them anywhere, and they are pursued and surrounded by the palace guards, one of whom breaks the Homing Pigeon Switch off the piano upon hearing Pontoffel's attempt of its use for escape.
 Choosing a random button as an alternative but unsuccessful option to escape, he loses control of the piano as it tilts over upon Neefa Feefa sitting on top of it, leading Neefa Feefa into slipping off of it and into the guards' clutches, without Pontoffel knowing at first.
-Not remembering which button can take him back to her, Pontoffel starts pushing random buttons, sending him to several different places such as the North Pole, the Congo region, Spain, Waikiki, Africa, Japan, and others, including Seuss's birthplace of Springfield, Massachusetts) in the hope of returning to her.
+Not remembering which button can take him back to her, Pontoffel starts pushing random buttons, sending him to several different places such as the North Pole, the Congo region, Spain, Waikiki, Africa, Japan, and others, including Seuss's birthplace of Springfield, Massachusetts, in the hope of returning to her.

-Meanwhile, McGillicuddy gets worried that his superiors will discover what is happening with the piano, and enlists the help of all of his fairy associates to fly all over the world, looking for Pontoffel.
-Eventually the Head Fairy sends out all the reserves to locate it, but none of them can find it in time.
 Along the way, Pontoffel ends up in a stormy sky twice which sets the piano on fire with lightning, and later, Pontoffel ends up lost in Japan where there is heavy rain.

-Finally remembering the right button, Pontoffel goes straight to Neefa Feefa, only to crash-land into the tower where she is being kept prisoner and destroy the piano.
+Meanwhile, McGillicuddy regrets being selfish to Pontoffel by sending him to Casbahmopolis and gets worried that his superiors will discover what is happening with the piano.
+He enlists the help of all of his fairy associates (including Humbolt, Higbee, and Heuckendorf) to fly all over the world, looking for Pontoffel.
+Eventually the Head Fairy sends out all the reserves to locate the piano, but none of them can find it in time.
+Pontoffel decides to set things right for the incident that got him fired in the first place, finally remembers the right button, and goes straight to Neefa Feefa, only to crash-land into the tower where she is being kept prisoner and destroy the piano.
 Neefa Feefa voices a wish to "get away from it all", just as Pontoffel had earlier, which comes to the attention of the fairies who appear to grant her wish.
-They are escorted home together, with the Fairies having to carry the now-damaged piano with ropes.
+They are escorted home together, with the fairies having to carry the now-damaged piano with ropes.
+Gickler rehires Pontoffel, who finally gets the "pushum" and "pullum" gears working right (thanks to the moment he remembered the button on the piano that takes him to Casbahmopolis), and also newly hires Neefa Feefa after hearing about their exploits.

-Pontoffel is rehired by Gickler where Neefa Feefa was also hired after hearing about their exploits.
-Pock finally gets the instructions right.
-Outside Gickler's Dill Pickle Works, a rainbow appears as the Fairies are still carrying the worn-out piano away.